core6quad/mirrormaster-arch/README.md

 ## Quick Start

+## docker compose

+it's very easy, you can figure it out!

+## without docker

 ### WARNING!!!!!!!!!
 DO NOT open the admin panel port to the public, there is no auth!!!!!

 1. **Clone the repo:**